 Keywords: Always utilize all hundred characters that are allowed.
 Remember that ASO is a continuous process, so to remain visible and competitive, always improve it.

-Icon: Use of simple ideas, attractive colors and innovative designs make for very useful icons.
+Icon: Use of simple ideas, attractive colors, and innovative designs make for very useful icons.
 It is best to avoid the use of whole words for icons.

-Updates: Keep refreshing the ‘what’s new’ field of your app description and try to reply all reviews coming in.
+Updates: Keep refreshing the ‘what’s new’ field of your app description and try to reply to all reviews coming in.